philchapdelaine/PCWebsite/src/projects/444 Project.md

 1. looking at a design that focused on emulating social media apps vs a design that aimed to get them into a workout in one click
 2. Two types of participants, those who were interested in workoing out in groups vs those that worked out individually.

+* Interviews were conducted bith in person and on zoom.
 * The final walkthrough was desgined on Figma.